jorgenponder/transcribe-translate-burn-in-huge-english-subtitles/README.md

 The steps that the program (i.e. the Makefile) performs are the following:

-* Extract the audio as a Wav file from the input video
+* Extract the audio as a 16kHz Wav file from the input video
-* Convert the Wav file to 16k sample rate, for whisper.cpp
 * Run Whisper.cpp with flags set to generate a subtitle file in English
 * Burn the subtitles into a new video file with the original video in it

 ```make clean infile='video file'``` will delete all created files, but not delete the input video file